alimhanhan/AdEco_2023_Girls_in_ICT/README.md

 <h3>🚨Disaster Lists to be Detected & Sensors to be used </h3>

 : The disasters that can be detected by the program include fire, flood, earthquake, and typhoon.
-Different sensors are used for detecting each disaster, and the list is as follows.<br>
+Different sensors are used for detecting each disaster, and the list is as follows.<br><br>
 • `Fire` ➡️ Flame detection sensor & Temperature sensor<br>
 • `Flood` ➡️ Humidity detection sensor<br>
 • `Earthquake` ➡️ Acceleration sensor & Gyro sensor<br>